ardatan/graphql-tools/website/docs/stitch-schema-extensions.md

 A few key points to note here:

-- All schema extensions and their resolvers exist in the gateway schema, and therefore refer to the transformed type name `Chirp_Chirp`.
+- All schema extensions and their resolvers exist in the gateway schema, and therefore refer to the transformed type name `Post_Post`.

-- Delegations refer to the original subschema, and therefore may reference fields such as `chirpsByAuthorId` that have been removed from the gateway schema.
+- Delegations refer to the original subschema, and therefore may reference fields such as `postsByUserId` that have been removed from the gateway schema.